torvalds/linux/Documentation/driver-api/serial/serial-rs485.rst

    communications.
 This data structure is used to set and configure RS485 parameters in the platform data and in ioctls.

-   The device tree can also provide RS485 boot time parameters (see [1] for bindings).
+   The device tree can also provide RS485 boot time parameters [#DT-bindings]_.
 The driver is in charge of filling this data structure from the values given by the device tree.

    Any driver for devices capable of working both as RS232 and RS485 should implement the rs485_config callback and provide rs485_supported in the